Landscaping on Public Property

 Maintenance Checks

-The City is allowed to run each zone for 10 minutes per week in order to do maintenance checks.
-This is the major cause of phone inquiries from the public, as these maintenance checks can be done anytime during working hours, usually between 7:00 AM and 4:00 PM.
+The City is allowed to run each zone for ten minutes per week in order to do maintenance checks.
+This is the major cause of phone inquiries from the public, as these maintenance checks can be done anytime during working hours, usually between 7 a.m. and 4 p.m.

 New Landscaping